Gateshead

 From where TYNE TEES TV broadcast the region's television,

-If you have arrived here from a far flung corner of the World, Gateshead is part of Newcastle Gateshead a city and town sitting either side of the mighty River Tyne in the North East of England about 65 miles south of the English / Scottish border.
+If you have arrived here from a far flung corner of the World, Gateshead is part of Newcastle Gateshead a passionate city and town sitting either side of the mighty River Tyne in the North East of England about 65 miles south of the English / Scottish border.

 It is a tad less than 55° N in latitude, which equates to Vancouver...nearly...,the southern tip of Alaska and the only other cities in the World sitting on 55°N are all along the Trans Siberian railway viz Russia's third largest city and Siberia's largest, Novosibirsk, population 1.5 million, Ufa, (pop 1 mil) Omsk, (pop 1.1mil) Chelyabinsk (pop 1 mil) and Kaunas (pop 0.36mil) in Lithuania